Eavesdropping in Semiquantum Key Distribution Protocol: Introduction

 In this paper, we consider the same symmetric incoherent optimal eavesdropping model of~\cite{fuchs97} that was used for the traditional BB84 protocol~\cite{bb84}.
 It is symmetric, because there will be equal error probability at Bob's end corresponding to different bases and it is incoherent as Eve works with each individual qubit.

 In general, Alice sends a qubit $|\mu\rangle$ to Bob and Eve lets a four dimensional probe $|W\rangle$ of two qubits (as in~\cite[Section III]{fuchs97}) that interacts unitarily with $|\mu\rangle$.
 Eve's measurement is delayed till Alice announces the basis that has been used (i.e., by that time Bob has already measured the state).
 We can model it as $U(|\mu\rangle, |W\rangle) = |\tau\rangle$, where $U$ is the unitary operator and after its application, $|\tau\rangle$ is the entangled state of the qubit that Alice sent to Bob and the probe applied by Eve.
 Let $D$ be the disturbance in the channel due to the interaction by Eve and $F=1-D$ be the fidelity.
-For the $|0\rangle, |1\rangle$ basis, i.e., the $Z$ basis, one can write the eavesdropping interaction as
+Without loss of generality, one can write the eavesdropping interaction for the Z basis as

-Similar equations can be written for the $X$ basis.
-In the traditional BB84 protocol~\cite{bb84}, Alice encodes the $0$ bit by $|0\rangle$ or $|+\rangle$ and the $1$ bit by $|1\rangle$ or $|-\rangle$.
-After Bob completes the measurement and Alice and Bob publish relevant information over insecure channel, Eve measures the probes she has applied to obtain information about the secret bits.
-Following the analysis in~\cite{fuchs97,gisin}, it can be shown that with the optimal eavesdropping strategy, Eve's average success probability in correctly guessing a secret bit is

-Since the {\em advantage} of the eavesdropper can be defined as the amount by which the success probability exceeds the probability of random guessing (which, in this case, is $\frac{1}{2}$), the advantage is given by $A_E^{(1)}(D) = \sqrt{D(1-D)}$.
+Following the analysis in~\cite{fuchs97,gisin}, it can be shown that with the optimal eavesdropping strategy, Eve's average success probability in correctly guessing a secret bit is $P_E^{(1)}(D) = \frac{1}{2} + \sqrt{D(1-D)}.$ Since the {\em advantage} of the eavesdropper can be defined as the amount by which the success probability exceeds the probability of random guessing (which, in this case, is $\frac{1}{2}$), the advantage is given by $A_E^{(1)}(D) = \sqrt{D(1-D)}$.

 Note that the strategy of~\cite{fuchs97} can directly be used towards eavesdropping against the semiquantum protocol~\cite{semi1}.
-Eve will try to interact during the communication from Alice to Bob inducing a disturbance $D$ and thus the success probability of Eve will be what mentioned in~\eqref{eqxx1} above.
-However, we like to explore beyond this trivial application of the eavesdropping strategy of~\cite{fuchs97} on BB84 protocol~\cite{bb84} in semiquantum protocol~\cite{semi1}.
-Towards this, we consider that the eavesdropper will try to extract information during the transmission of qubits both from Alice to Bob and Bob to Alice.
-This is explained in the next section in detail.
+However, we like to explore beyond this trivial application of the eavesdropping strategy of~\cite{fuchs97} and consider that the eavesdropper will try to extract information during the transmission of qubits both from Alice to Bob and Bob to Alice.